 Interviews with a representative of the Barnard community (senior interviewer, staff member, alumna) are available but not required for first-year applicants in their senior year of high school.
 Interviews are an opportunity for the Office of Admissions to learn more about you and for you to learn more about the College; interviews are, therefore, both informational and evaluative in nature.
 The interview will be considered in our application review, but applicants who do not interview will not be penalized in any way.
 Please note that interviews are not part of the transfer application process.

 On-campus interviews are available for high-school seniors only, Monday through Friday, from June through mid-December.
 (Early Decision candidates must complete their interview by November 1st.)
 Weekend interviews will be available on select dates during the fall semester only.
 We recommend scheduling an appointment at least three weeks in advance, using one of the links below.
 Please do NOT wait until you submit your application before scheduling an interview!

 Please note: On-campus interviews are not available at this time.

 First-year applicants unable to travel to Barnard's campus who are interested in an off-campus interview may interview with trained alumnae interviewers in their local area.
 Alumnae interviews take place between mid-September and December and are available only to students who live outside the tri-state area.
 Interviewees must be first-year applicants in their senior year of high school.

-For students in China and South Korea, we often have far fewer alumnae interviewers than we have requests.
+For students in China, we often have far fewer alumnae interviewers than we have requests.
 Additionally, the time difference between the US and Asia further complicates our ability to offer Skype interviews, so we have connected with two organizations who offer comprehensive interviews.
 For one fee, either company will send your interview video/report to all of the colleges on your list.
 Please contact the organizations directly for more information.

 If you are concerned that fees would present a hardship for you and your family, please do not hesitate to contact us for an alternate solution.
 Write to us at firstname.lastname@example.org.